fbpx

 4. Hire A Major Gift Officer

-A major gift officer should have experience in fundraising and be able to communicate a deep passion for your nonprofit.
-This might be an existing member of your team or an outside hire.
+Major donor acquisition is an involved process that requires adequate time and attention.
+That’s why it’s useful to delegate responsibilities to a dedicated major gift officer.
+A major gift officer should have extensive fundraising experience and a passion for your nonprofit’s cause.
+This role may go to an existing member of your team or an outside hire.
 Regardless, their support can help take your acquisition efforts to a new level by:

 Once your nonprofit has identified a solid list of prospects, you can map out a cultivation plan.
 Develop relationships with major donors through strategic outreach, meetings, and events.
 In the end, you should have a reliable pool of donors who can drive meaningful support to your cause.